 There’s another practical Speedo movement happening a bit out of sight: Guys are layering Speedo briefs under longer trunks for added support, or to cover up until they get into the water.
 “I see that a lot in places like the Hamptons,” says George Sotelo, founder of Thorsun swimwear.
 “Guys wear the shorts over briefs because you’re really exposed in a Speedo.”

 It seems the brief’s practical support or performance use is the gateway to wearing a speedo as a style statement.
 “I think it still starts in competitive swimming and then leaps into fashion,” says Duvall.

 Adrian seems to exemplify that idea exactly.
 “It started off as a uniform thing for me,” he says.
 “As a typical shy kid, I’d wear a blue or black speedo so nothing stood out.
 Now, it’s much less something that I want to hide or not have people notice.
 It’s a little bit more of a statement.”

 Know Your Environment

-Moniz sees the European approach influencing styles in Canada and the States.
-“I think North American men are starting to become more comfortable with shorter shorts and even speedos,” says Moniz.
-“The European influence is coming into North America, and will continue to do so.”
+Sotelo sees the European approach influencing styles in the states.
+“I think American men are starting to become more comfortable with shorter shorts,” says Sotelo.
+“The European influence is coming into America, and will continue to do so.”

-Still, we’re not all the way there in Canada and the States.
-And sure, if you’re surrounded by a bunch of deeply tanned dudes in their array of banana hammocks, you won’t raise any eyebrows in your own speedo.
-But in North America today, the more conservative environment makes a brief look like the odd one out.
-“Just be aware of your surroundings,” says Moniz.
-“It can be aggressive and overly sexual in certain circumstances like family gatherings and certain private parties.
-However, don’t shy away from your speedos all together.”
+Still, we’re not all the way there in the States.
+And sure, if you’re surrounded by a bunch of deeply tanned European dudes in their array of banana hammocks, you won’t raise any eyebrows in your own Speedo.
+But in America today, the more conservative environment makes a brief look like the odd one out.

 Confidence is Key